16 Top Things to Do in Boston in Winter

 Technically outside Boston, Gore Place sits a mere nine miles from the downtown core.
 This country estate, which spans 50 acres, boasts a historic mansion and a farm so close to the city, you'll forget you aren't there.
 Each winter, Gore Place allows visitors to practice a pastime many of us have yet to experience: snowshoeing.

-For a small fee ($15 for adults and $5 for kids), adventure seekers can strap on a pair of snowshoes and trek atop the fluffy white stuff as they explore the vast grounds.
+For a small fee ($20 for adults and $10 for kids aged 6 to 12), adventure seekers can strap on a pair of snowshoes and trek atop the fluffy white stuff as they explore the vast grounds.
 No snowshoes?
 No problem!
 As long as the ground is covered in snow, you can rent them (for adults and kids) from the Carriage House.

 Gore Place isn't the only snowshoe-worthy spot.
 Strap 'em on and head to the Esplanade, Boston Common, or the Weston Ski Track for more outdoor adventures.